diantonioandrea/CLIbrary/docs.md

 *numIn* stands for *Number Input* as this function's purpose is receiving numeric inputs.

 The handler for this function makes use of the following parameters:
+* Strings.
-* request, str: The prompt to the user.
+	* request: The prompt to the user.
-* addedChars, str: A set of characters to be automatically added to the prompt.
+	* added: A set of characters to be automatically added to the prompt.
+* Strings.
-* allowedRange, list: The range in which the function accepts an answer, if not empty.
+	* allowedRange: The range in which the function accepts an answer, if not empty.
-* allowedTypes, list: Whether to accept just integer or integer and floats.
+	* allowedTypes: Whether to accept just integer or integer and floats.
+* Bools.
+	* verbose.
+* Integers.
-* round, int: The number of decimal to round to, if different from -1.
+	* round: The number of decimal to round to, if different from -1.
-* verbose, bool.

 ### Booleans